-Donald Trump's official inauguration poem describes Barack Obama as a tyrant.
+A poem inspired by Donald Trump's inauguration described Barack Obama as a tyrant.

 On 17 January 2017, the web site The Independent published an article about a poem written by Joseph Charles McKenzie which praised President-elect Donald Trump, described the future First Lady as “Melania the Fair,” and described Trump’s predecessor (Barack Obama) as a tyrant: